ncn-ends/experiments/README.md

 ## Personal rules: LeetCode
 - Max 3 attempts per problem.
 If failed all 3 attempts, leave and come back on different day
 - Max 30 min per problem.
 If fail to solve, leave and come back on different day
-- Look up a solution only to learn from, but then don't attempt the problem until at least a month after
+- Look up a solution or use AI tools for help only to learn from, but if you do then don't attempt the problem until at least a month has gone by
 - Focus is on optimal time complexity

 ## Personal rules: Advent Of Code